Designing the Moment

 The Project moment

-When Weave Systems announced a full redesign of their enterprise platform, our design team felt both thrilled and terrified.
+When Weave Systems announced a complete redesign of their enterprise platform, our design team was both excited and terrified.

-The task was massive — hundreds of screens, workflows that touched everything from data dashboards to billing automations.
+The project was huge—hundreds of screens, workflows that touched everything from data dashboards to billing automations.

-I remember that first meeting: everyone’s faces half-lit by Figma tabs and caffeine.
+I remember that first meeting well: everyone’s faces half-lit by Figma tabs and caffeine.

 Lara (PM): “We’ll start with the end-to-end journey.
 We need a consistent visual language across the suite.”